JudeWallace/Monte-Carlo-Simulation/README.md

 # Monte Carlo Simulation
-This repository contains a Java-based Monte Carlo simulation that models a stock price initialised at £100.
+This repository contains a Java-based Monte Carlo simulation that models a share price initialised at £100.
 The application accepts and validates user inputs for the <b>Number of Steps (S)</b> and <b>Number of Walks (W)</b> in the simulation.
 The result is a table displaying the probability distribution of the final share prices.

 ## Requirements
 To run this application, you need <b>Java 21</b> installed on your system.